nzrunner/home-assistant/.github/SECURITY.md

+# Security Policy
 Thanks for helping make GitHub safe for everyone.

-## Security Policy

 We take the security of our software products and services seriously.

 ## Bug Bounty

-Please note, we **DO NOT** offer any bug bounty.
+We **DO NOT** offer a bug bounty.
 Please do not ask or submit a security issue contingent on a bug bounty being payable.

 ## Reporting Security Issues

-If you believe you have found a security vulnerability in our repository, please report it to us through coordinated disclosure.
+If you believe you have found a security vulnerability in our repository, please report it to us through co-ordinated disclosure.

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**